 Customer also has a diverse scope consisting of the end-users, downstream operators, the company, and lost or potential end-users.

 Working as a Six Sigma project leader can be a very rewarding and well-paying career.
-Often Green Belts, White Belts, and Yellow Belts are trained in the principles but retain their original job while using the basic principles in their daily work.
-The Master Black Belt is a subject matter expert and the Yellow and White Belt are the novice.
+Often Green Belts and Yellow Belts are trained in the principles but retain their original job while using the basic principles in their daily work.
+The Master Black Belt is a subject matter expert.
+Search for Six Sigma related job openings here.

 Six Sigma programs aim to be proactive by applying an array of statistical tools to understand the impact of all key input variables causing the variation of a process (in the case for DMAIC project) or create a defect free, minimal variation product or process at inception (in the case for a DFSS - Design for Six Sigma).

 With the tools, a Green Belt or Black Belt, can guide the cross functional team to focus their efforts around controlling the critical inputs to deliver repetitive, customer satisfying, low-cost products, processes, and services.

 The tools (and correct interpretation) will help direct the team's decisions to the most effective and efficient improvements.
 This avoids losing valuable time on the lesser significant inputs to not only improve the process but in a very efficient way.